 Creating a Private Vlog

 One of the security features that most white-label video hosts offer is the ability to password-protect your videos (both live streams and on-demand videos) so that they’re only available to people you select.
 In Dacast, for example, you can set a password for your video content via the Publish Settings tab.
-The procedure is similar for most other white label hosts.
+The procedure for achieving this security is similar for most other white label hosts.

 Password-protected streams and videos can be embedded in your website using JS or iframe and will function as you would expect.
-They can also be shared via Twitter.
-In either case, when a user clicks on a password protected video, they will be prompted to enter the password before the video will play.
+They can also be shared online via Twitter.
+In either case, when a user clicks on a passwordprotected video, they will be prompted to enter the password before the private video will play.

-Password-protection continues to work regardless of where the content is being shared, which makes this feature great for increasing security while still making your videos available on a wide variety of websites and platforms.
+Passwordprotection continues to work regardless of where the content is being shared online.
+This makes the feature great for increasing security while still making your videos available on a wide variety of websites and online platforms.
 Dacast supports password protection for videos and playlists.
-(Unfortunately, we don’t support Facebook embeds at this time, but we’re working on it!)
+(Unfortunately, we don’t support Facebook embeds at this time, but we’re working on it!).

 Pay Per View Video Access